Pomax/are-we-flying/docs/index.md

 }
 ```

-The first caveat being an explicit memory leak.
-There is no mechanism for "unloading" modules that were previously loaded, so every save-and-reload will cause a new file to be loaded in.
-Of course, our files are tiny compared to how much memory we have: this is going to be a non-issue, but it's still good to know about.
+The most important part that makes this work is actually an explicit memory leak: modules are cached based on their URL, and URL query arguments count towards URL "uniqueness",  so by loading `...?ts=${Date.now()}` we make sure we load a new copy of the file when it's changed.
+But because there is no mechanism for "unloading" modules is modern JS, every save-and-reload will effectively cause a new file to be loaded in.
+Of course, our files are tiny compared to how much memory we have, so this is going to be a non-issue, but it's still good to know about.

-The second caveat is that we can no longer "just import something from a module", because we can't update imports, they're effectively `const` values.
-Instead, we need to be a little more clever about how we import things:
+A more practical problem, though, is that we can no longer "just import something from a module", because imports are considered considered constants, and you can "reimport" something.
+Instead, we need to be a little more clever about how we import things: we'll import the thing we want, but alias it to a different variable, then create a `let` variable with the name we _do_ want, and then we set up module reloading so that it reassigns that name we want with an updated module:

 ```javascript
 import url from "node:url";